dariober/excelToCsv/README.md

 ----------------

 There are a number of Excel-to-CSV exporters.
-I found this [excelToCsv](https://github.com/informationsea/excelToCsv) when I already wrote mine also based on the Java POI package.
+I found this [excel2csv](https://github.com/informationsea/excel2csv) when I already wrote mine also based on the Java POI package which seems pretty good.
+My solution may be a bit more versatile for example when converting multiple files and sheets.

 I think converters based on Python packages like pandas, xlrd or openpyxl cannot faithfully convert the content of MS Excel (see for example this